The Profound Impact of Your Childhood on Your Parenting Style

 The Concept of Conscious Parenting

-At the Jai Institute, we advocate for the concept of conscious parenting, which entails becoming aware of your default reactions and making a conscious choice to change them.
+At the Jai Institute, we advocate for the concept of peaceful, conscious parenting, which entails becoming aware of your default reactions and making a conscious choice to change them.
 Our belief is that by adulthood, your brain has already developed specific responses to various situations and stressors.
 However, these ingrained responses do not have to dictate your future actions as a parent.

 Conscious parenting involves shining a spotlight on your unconscious behaviors and actively sculpting your neural pathways towards more positive and mindful parenting.
 It's akin to deviating from the well-worn ski tracks and forging new, friendly terrain.
 With conscious parenting, you can become a more loving, understanding, and effective parent.